jpakulski/flu_dash/README.md

 ## Use

-1. Select the amount of data to generate (default was 100 rows)
+1. Select the amount of data to generate (default was 100 rows).
-2. Click the "Regenerate X Rows of Data" button to regenerate the data
+2. Click the "Regenerate X Rows of Data" button to regenerate the data.
-3. Drag on the top chart to select a date range
+3. Drag on the top chart to select a date range.
-4. The detail section below will update in real-time based on the date range selected
+4. The detail section below will update in real-time based on the date range selected.
 5. Click on the "Data" button in the top right corner to view the raw data. **Warning** The data grid is just a table.
 A million rows of data may not render all that happily.